Hartry Field

-Hartry H. Field (born November 30, 1946) is an American philosopher.
+Hartry Hamlin Field (born November 30, 1946) is an American philosopher.
 He is Silver Professor of Philosophy at New York University; he is a notable contributor to philosophy of science, philosophy of mathematics, epistemology, and philosophy of mind.

-Field is also Distinguished Research Professor in the Department of Philosophy, University of Birmingham, UK.

-Education and career
+Early life and education

-Field earned a B.A. in mathematics from the University of Wisconsin in 1967 and an M.A. in philosophy from Harvard University in 1968.
-He earned his Ph.D. in philosophy from Harvard in 1972 under the direction of Hilary Putnam.
-He taught first at Princeton University, and then at the University of Southern California and City University of New York Graduate Center before joining the NYU faculty.
+Hartry Hamlin Field was born on November 30, 1946, in Boston, Massachusetts, to Adelaide (née Anderson) and Donald Field.
+Field earned a B.A. in mathematics from the University of Wisconsin–Madison in 1967 and an M.A. in philosophy from Harvard University in 1968.
+He earned his Ph.D. in philosophy from Harvard in 1972 under the direction of Hilary Putnam and Richard Boyd.

+Academic career

+He taught first at Princeton University, and then at the University of Southern California and City University of New York Graduate Center before joining the NYU faculty in 1997, where he is currently Silver Professor of Philosophy.

 Field was elected Fellow of the American Academy of Arts and Sciences in 2003 and is also a past winner of the Lakatos Prize in 1986.
+He delivered the 2008 John Locke Lectures at the University of Oxford.
+In 2012, he was appointed Distinguished Research Professor at the University of Birmingham in the UK.